 How much does a referee get paid?

 It varies on the grade of the referee.
-Payments range from approximately $12 to $18 per game on Nunawading domestic competitions.
+Payments range from approximately $12 for apprentices in training to $25 per game on Nunawading domestic competitions.

 How will I improve as a referee?